Oscar Wilde: Shorter fiction

-Wilde published The Happy Prince and Other Tales in 1888, and had been regularly writing fairy stories for magazines.
+Wilde had been regularly writing fairy stories for magazines.
+He published The Happy Prince and Other Tales in 1888.
 In 1891 he published two more collections, Lord Arthur Savile's Crime and Other Stories, and in September A House of Pomegranates was dedicated "To Constance Mary Wilde".
 "The Portrait of Mr. W. H.", which Wilde had begun in 1887, was first published in Blackwood's Edinburgh Magazine in July 1889.
-It is a short story, which reports a conversation, in which the theory that Shakespeare's sonnets were written out of the poet's love of the boy actor "Willie Hughes", is advanced, retracted, and then propounded again.
+It is a short story which reports a conversation in which the theory that Shakespeare's sonnets were written out of the poet's love of the boy actor "Willie Hughes", is advanced, retracted and then propounded again.
 The only evidence for this is two supposed puns within the sonnets themselves.